Cambridge Homeschool Matric

-A Cambridge homeschool matric is one of the options for South African high school homeschool students to getting a universtiy exemption.
+A Cambridge homeschool matric is one of the options for South African high school homeschool students to get a matric certificate with university exemption.

 Who is Cambridge?